 Breaking The Cycle

-Breaking the Cycle’ is an intervention, prevention and diversion program that has been designed by Aboriginal people with both lived and professional experience in the justice system to work with Aboriginal young people and adults at any stage of their justice involvement including those ‘at risk’ of involvement.
+Breaking the Cycle is an intervention, prevention and diversion program that was designed by Aboriginal people with both lived and professional experience in the justice system targeted towards men who harm or have harmed.

 Breaking the Cycle program is a structured intervention program designed to help Aboriginal men who have engaged in harmful or abusive behaviours change their behaviour and attitudes.
 BTC is aimed at addressing issues such as domestic violence, anger management, substance abuse, and other behaviours that may cause harm to themselves or others.
 The goals of such programs are to promote personal growth, accountability, and ultimately, to reduce the risk of reoffending or causing harm to women and children.